 The French built Ifrane in the 1930s, deliberately trying to re-create an alpine-style resort.
 It has neat red-roofed houses, blooming flower beds and lake-studded parks.
 It is a popular summer day trip for picnickers; in the winter, the affluent flock here to ski, and the hoi polloi come for the pure fun of throwing snowballs.

 The main road from Meknes is called Blvd Mohammed V and it runs through Ifrane from west to east.
-Most of the cafes and hotels are clustered in the centre along Rue de la Cascade and Ave de la Poste, close to the stone lion statue.
+Most of the cafes and hotels are clustered in the center along Rue de la Cascade and Ave de la Poste, close to the stone lion statue.